 Hazardous wastes are a serious health and safety concern.
 As such, all regulations regarding hazardous waste handling, storage, transport, and treatment/disposal are observed.
 Majority of the hazardous wastes produced by the schools are chemical waste from the laboratories.
-Students who work with chemicals in the laboratories are taught proper laboratory safety techniques.
+Students who work with chemicals in their laboratory classes (prior to the suspension of face to face classes due to the COVID pandemic in March 2020) are taught proper laboratory safety techniques.
 They are also not allowed to work without proper supervision and safety equipment, such as lab gowns and goggles.
 Laboratory assistants are licensed chemists to ensure that they know how to safely handle hazardous wastes.
 Appropriate personal protective equipment (PPE) are provided.